Menu

 Betty Jung Recognized as Regional Finalists

-Three nursing leaders at SUNY Downstate Medical Center were honored by Nursing Spectrum, a national publication for nursing professionals, at its annual Nursing Excellence Awards Ceremony, held June 2 in Glenpointe, New Jersey.
+Three nursing leaders at SUNY Downstate Health Sciences University were honored by Nursing Spectrum, a national publication for nursing professionals, at its annual Nursing Excellence Awards Ceremony, held June 2 in Glenpointe, New Jersey.

 Stephen R. Marrone, EdD, RN-BC, CTN-A, deputy nursing director of the Institute of Continuous Learning at SUNY Downstate, was the New York/New Jersey regional award winner in the Advancing and Leading the Profession category.
 He is now eligible to compete for a national Nursing Excellence Award; winners will be announced in the fall.